Ready to start using Handshake?! Here are five steps you can take to jump-start your Handshake experience!

 If you choose Employers or Community privacy level, keep in mind the more information you add to your profile, the easier it will be for employers to find you and make more thorough decisions about whether or not you might be a good fit for their job opportunities!

-For more information on filling out your profile, refer to How to Drive Profile Completion.
+For more information on filling out your profile, refer to Completing your Profile in Handshake.

 If there are already details in your profile, this means your school partners with Handshake and has pre-loaded your information, usually based on data from the school registrar.
 Check to be sure all pre-loaded information is correct, especially your major and GPA (if included); if you find any errors, contact your school's Career Services Center to correct it, as Handshake is unable to change any of your profile data.